ilmaestro/FsLamp/TextAdventure/README.md

 ### Behaviors

 Behaviors are essentially pieces of game logic that can be assigned to game objects through a BehaviorId.
 Behaviors are kept in a runtime cache and are used in the gameloop.
 Update behaviors are called just before the main action takes place, Output behaviors occur just before the game displays output.

+## Start to organize

+- [ ] turn lantern on/off
+- [ ] environments have no light, unless lantern is turned on
+- [ ] containers that open/close and allow you to put items inside them
+- [ ] NPC conversations
+  - buy/sell
+  - unlock parts of the story